pa-tiq/botrick/README.md

 /video - requests a video from youtube and returns the first result

-/wolfram - requests a search on wolfram alpha
+/wolfram - simple search on wolfram alpha, returns a lot of stuff about pretty much anything

-/more - next result after a /image or /video
+/more - next result after a /image, /video or /search